LorenzoSdV/CourseSchedulingTool/finalproject/INSTALL.md

 **NOTE:** You can always just press Enter/Return at the main prompt for info on what possible commands can be used.
-Then, entering only that command with no arguments will either executet the command (like "clear" or "quit"), or it will provide info on what other arguments are required.
+Then, entering only that command with no arguments will either execute the command (like "clear" or "quit"), or it will provide info on what other arguments are required.

 ## Some example commands for MS1 functionality: